 *Retirement Pathways: there is no price cap specified by the regulator.
 My definition of a “soft” price cap is because there was a request by the regulator to providers to consider the comparative cost of auto-enrolment solutions when designing non-advised pathways. **DB Pension Transfers: there is no price cap specified by the regulator.
 My definition of a “soft” price cap is because, under PS20/6, it will become a requirement for advisers to consider and analyse a transfer to a workplace scheme, in the first instance, where the hard price cap of 0.75% does apply.
 The objective of this CPD module is to understand the principles of Retirement Investing.
 Learning Outcomes By completing, this CPD module, you should be able to:

-A. Explain the theory underpinning lifecycle investing B. Contrast and compare the different investment approaches for accumulation and decumulation C. Summarise the different types of income strategies for retirement investing Watch this CISI-endorsed Elston CPD webinar In this CPD module we look at assessing suitability for drawdown and explore sequencing risk, income risk and durability of withdrawal rates.
+A. Explain the theory underpinning lifecycle investing B. Contrast and compare the different investment approaches for accumulation and decumulation C. Summarise the different types of income strategies for retirement investing Watch this CISI-endorsed Elston CPD webinar Different objectives and different risks requires a different approach.

 Watch this CISI-endorsed Elston CPD Webinar